sschanzer/full-stack-project/README.md

 This site/app will allow you to catolog your workouts and track your progress.

-It will be able to structure differnt splits based on certain input variables such as number of days a week you want to work out, and if your training for hypertrophy, strength, or maintenance.
+It will be able to structure differnt splits based on number of days a week you want to work out.

 It will include a database of workouts, categorized by the primary muscle group the excersize targets:
 Arms